Eivind-Haukeberg/S2_final_project/README.md

-# OneApp - Final Project

-OneApp is a streaming platform that allows users to watch movie and TV show collections, as well as add content to their own list.

 # S2_Final_Project – OneApp

 OneApp is a streaming platform that allows users to watch movie and TV show collections, as well as add content to their own list.